isomerpages/nlb-biblioasia/_holding-area/From Betty of Balmoral Road to Emily of Emerald Hill: A New Look At Stella Kon’s Classic Play.md

 ![](/images/Vol%2020%20Issue%202/Emily/img1.png)
 <div style="background-color:white;">Singaporean actor Ivan Heng’s performance of the titular matriarch in <i>Emily of Emerald Hill</i> in 2019. <i>Courtesy of Wild Rice.</i></div>

-While all this would suggest that the 90-minute monodrama is very well known, there are numerous aspects of Emily that few people are familiar with.
-Who knows, for example, that Kon had, at one point, planned to title the play Betty of Balmoral Road?
+While all this would suggest that the 90-minute monodrama is very well known, there are numerous aspects of _Emily_ that few people are familiar with.
+Who knows, for example, that Kon had, at one point, planned to title the play _Betty of Balmoral Road_?

-In an early version of the play, Kon also had a very different motivation in mind for a key moment, a moment that would cause Emily’s world to collapse.
+In an early version of the play, Kon also had a very different motivation in mind for a key moment, one that would cause Emily’s world to collapse.
 However, she decided to rewrite that scene to avoid being too clichéd.
-Perhaps more importantly, Kon also added another event into the play to allow Emily to redeem herself in the eyes of the audience, a scene that did not exist in an early draft.
+Perhaps more importantly, Kon also added another event into the play to allow Emily to redeem herself in the eyes of the audience, a scene that did not exist in early drafts.

 ![](/images/Vol%2020%20Issue%202/Emily/img5.png)
 <div style="background-color:white;"> Stella Kon, the author of <i>Emily of Emerald Hill</i>. <i>Photo by Desmond Moey.
 Courtesy of Stella Kon.</i></div>